imsonalbajaj/your-swift-notes/Swift_Basics/swift.md

 ---

 ## 15. Optionals
-- Represents absence of a value.
+- Can represents absence of a value.

 ```swift
 var x: Int? = nil